Research Governance Information and Tips

 Trial registration involves posting the details of a trial’s design, conduct and administration on a publicly accessible database known as a clinical trial registry.
 The National Statement obligates researchers to ensure that their clinical trial is registered in a publicly accessible database before recruitment of the first participant.

-The International Committee of Medical Journal Editors (ICMJE) also has a policy requiring trial registration prior to publication.
 The Declaration of Helsinki now also states that “every clinical trial must be registered in a publicly accessible database before recruitment of the first subject.”

-This approach is supported by the ICMJE, which includes many of the world’s leading journals.
-In 2004, ICMJE declared that they would not consider a trial for publication without evidence that it had been registered in a publicly accessible clinical trials registry prior to enrolment of the first participant.
+The International Committee of Medical Journal Editors (ICMJE), which includes many of the world’s leading journals, has a policy requiring trial registration prior to publication.
+In 2004, the ICMJE declared that they would not consider a trial for publication without evidence that it had been registered in a publicly accessible clinical trials registry prior to enrolment of the first participant.

 Trial registration is also important for participant recruitment because it allows people interested in participating in a clinical trial to search for relevant clinical trials on a single website.
 Registration also assists health professionals to identify relevant trials for their patients.